North Kivu: Cities

+Chiefdoms and sectors

+The traditional governance of North Kivu is organized into chiefdoms (known as collectivités) and sectors.
+These entities represent traditional forms of authority, where leadership is often determined by ethnic customs and later formalized by the state.
+The head of a chiefdom holds the title "mwami" (paramount customary chief).
+Chiefdoms and sectors are divided into groupements, which further subdivide into villages.
+Village heads manage governance within these smaller divisions.

+Some notable chiefdoms and sectors in North Kivu include:

 History

 The frontiers of the Congo Free State were defined by the Neutrality Act during the 1885 Berlin Conference, in which the European powers staked out their territorial claims in Africa.
 The Congo Free State's northeastern boundary was defined in 1885 as "a straight line coming from the northern end of Lake Tanganyika and ending at a point located on the 30th east meridian and at 1° 20' south latitude; further north, the border is formed by the 30th meridian east."
 On this basis, all of Lake Kivu and both banks of the Ruzizi River were in the Free State.

 In June 1909, John Methuen Coote started the Kivu frontier incident when he travelled southwest from the British Uganda Protectorate and established fortified camps at Burungu and Rubona on Lake Kivu.
-British troops under Coote withdrew from the Rubona post on 29 June 1909, and the Belgians occupied the post.
+British troops under Coote withdrew from the Rubona post on June 29, 1909, and the Belgians occupied the post.
 After a series of incidents, the boundaries of the Congo, Uganda and Rwanda were settled in May 1910, with the eastern part of Kivu assigned to Uganda and the German colony of Rwanda.

-Kivu District was created by an arrêté royal of 28 March 1912, which divided the Congo into 22 districts.
+Kivu District was created by an arrêté royal of March 28, 1912, which divided the Congo into 22 districts.
 By 1954, Kivu District had been split into Sud-Kivu District and Nord-Kivu District.

-The region was the scene of much fighting during the Second Congo War (1998–2003) and the Kivu conflict (2004–present).